Universal-Prototype Enhancing for Few-Shot Object Detection: Related Work

 \textbf{Few-shot object detection.} Most existing methods employ meta-learning \cite{fan2020few,Karlinsky_2019_CVPR} or fine-tuning \cite{yang2020context,wu2020multi} strategies to solve FSOD.
 Specifically, Wang et al. \cite{wang2019meta} developed a meta-learning based framework to leverage meta-level knowledge from data-abundant base categories to learn a detector for novel categories.
 Yan et al. \cite{yan2019meta} further extended Faster R-CNN \cite{ren2015faster} by performing meta-learning over RoI (Region-of-Interest) features.
 However, the weak performance compared to basic fine-tuning methods shows meta-learning based methods fail to improve the generalization ability of object detectors.
 For the method of fine-tuning and the model pre-trained on the base categories, Wang et al. \cite{wang2020frustratingly} employed a two-stage fine-tuning process, i.e., fine-turning the last layers of the detector and freezing the other parameters of the detector, to make the object predictor adapt to novel categories.
 Wu et al. \cite{wu2020multi} proposed a method of multi-scale positive sample refinement to handle the problem of scale variations in object detection, which is similar to data augmentation \cite{zoph2019learning}.

 Different from previous methods for FSOD, in this paper, we propose to learn universal prototypes from all object categories.
-Via fine-tuning, the universal prototypes can be adapted to novel categories effectively.
-To this end, we develop a new framework of few-shot object detection with universal-prototype augmentation.
-Experimental results and visualization analysis demonstrate the effectiveness of universal-prototype augmentation.
+And we develop a new framework of FSOD with universal-prototype enhancement.
+Experimental results and visualization analysis demonstrate the effectiveness of universal-prototype enhancement.